aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 * If no Athena SQL file exists, there will be no error in the workflow.
 The Athena SQL file is optional, and the execution step will be skipped.

 * The intention of the Athena SQL integration is to create views and tables.
 To that end, the Athena SQL query is expected to complete in **15 seconds** or less.
-If your query takes longer you will see the following workflow error:
+If your query takes longer, you will see the following workflow error:

     ```log
     athena_execute_query() exceeded max_attempts waiting for query